M.Ed. College Counseling and Student Affairs Concentration

-The mission of the college student development and counseling concentration of the VCU Department of Counseling and Special Education’s M.Ed. program is to prepare critically reflective counselors with specialized knowledge and skills required for placement in higher education institutions (i.e., college, universities).
+The mission of the college counseling and student affairs concentration of the VCU Department of Counseling and Special Education’s M.Ed. program is to prepare critically reflective counselors with specialized knowledge and skills required for placement in higher education institutions (i.e., college, universities).

 Through coursework and clinical experiences, students graduate having a knowledge of basic counseling theory and practice, competencies in essential counseling services, skills necessary to evaluate evidence-based research and implement it in practice, and a dedication to continuing professional development.
 Their professional identity as a professional counselor as a leader and advocate comes from applying this knowledge in diverse settings with diverse populations of adult learners in higher education.